yujonglee/wezterm/docs/config/plugins.md

 <!-- See also https://github.com/wez/wezterm/commit/e4ae8a844d8feaa43e1de34c5cc8b4f07ce525dd -->

-A Wezterm plugin is a package of Lua files that provide some some predefined functionality not in the core product.
+A Wezterm plugin is a package of Lua files that provide some predefined functionality not in the core product.

 A plugin is distributed via a Git URL.